Bullets and missiles

 Why bullets do damage

-heavier they are, the more momentum they have.
+heavier it is, the more momentum it has.
 A truck trundling along

 slowly has a lot of momentum because it weighs so much.
 Even though